sashankbhamidi/Jigglybot/README.md

 A Discord Pokemon bot with modern slash commands, built using Discord4J and Java 11.

+> **Note:** This repository includes modern slash command implementation and Discord4J 3.2.6 migration.
+> Based on the original JigglyBot by [aehmttw](https://github.com/aehmttw/Jigglybot).

 ## Features

 - 🎯 **Modern Slash Commands** - All commands use Discord's latest slash command system